simonmichael/hledger/doc/manual.md

 (Or you can do the same thing with a field assignment.)

 If an amount value is parenthesised, it will be de-parenthesised and sign-flipped automatically.

+The generated journal entries will be sorted by date (after reversing them if the first's date is later than the last's, to preserve the order of same-day entries).

 ### Timelog